 Proper water filtration is essential on knife grinder machinery, water seeks its own level, a profile grinder that is not leveled properly will hinder the machines ability to filter and reuse the grinding coolant water.

-Most moulding knife grinders come with four leveling pads made of cast iron to absorb any vibrations, four 19mm leveling bolts, eight flat washers, and eight 19mm nuts to secure the leveling bolts once the machine is level.
+Most moulding knife grinders come with four leveling pads made of cast iron to help absorb minor vibrations, four 19mm leveling bolts, eight flat washers, and eight 19mm nuts to secure the leveling bolts once the machine is level.
 The image located above illustrates the proper assembly of a single leveling bolt and leveling pad on one of four corners of a Weinig R 960 profile grinder.

-Starting with placement of the Weinig R 960 on a hard, stable surface, preferably cement, all moulding knife grinding machinery ought to be level in both directions front to rear, and side-to-side to obtain proper functionality of the equipment in service.
+Starting with placement of the Weinig R 960 on a hard, stable surface, preferably cement, all knife grinding equipment ought to be level in both directions front to rear, and side-to-side to obtain proper functionality of the equipment in service.
 When beginning to level the machinery choose one direction first, front to rear or side to side, making sure all leveling bolts carry equal amount of weight load.
 A quality machinist level is required to perform the leveling task efficiently; a duel level (levels in both directions at once) works best to reduce the time it takes to accomplish the job.

 Place a grinding spindle arbor in the carriage assembly, clamp into place, next place the machinist level on top of grinding spindle as illustrated in image above, then adjust the leveling bolts on one side or the other depending on which movement is required to obtain levelness.